tokahuke/samizdat/readme.md

 http://localhost:4510/_hash/<the hash you received from CURL>
 ```

+This link **can be copied and shared** just as if it were a true URL, because it actually is!
+Somebody running Samizdat on their computer will be able to see your file by accessing that same link.

 ### MacOS

 Should be similar to the above, no changes needed (although I have not tested).